 This ASU is to be applied on a prospective basis with an effective date for all public entities for annual periods beginning after December 15, 2024.
 Early adoption is permitted.
-We are currently evaluating the impact of this ASU.
+This ASU only requires additional disclosure, will not have an impact on our results of operations or financial condition, and is not expected to have a material impact on the Notes to Condensed Consolidated Financial Statements.